 Lando says: “It lets you cook your food perfectly every time.
 Just stab whatever you’re making all the way through and you’re off!”

-We believe this particular cooking gadget speaks for itself
+We believe this particular cooking gadget speaks for itself.
+Or sings.

 Image credit: Goodday